OloriAsabi/travel-wella-app/README.md

 ## I'm a Developer and DJ!!

-- Introduction
-Build and Deploy an advanced Travel Companion Application using Google Maps.
+- this a Travel Companion Application using Google Maps.
 With Geolocation, Google Maps API, Searching for places, Fetching restaurants, hotels and attractions based on location from specialized Rapid APIs, data filtering and much more

-- React Best Practices such as folder & file structure, hooks and refs
+-  folder & file structure, hooks and refs
 - Creating a User Interface using Material UI
 - Working with Google Maps API
 - Fetching data from unlimited sources using RapidAPI